pmillerdev/shopping-app/README.md

 # Shopping App #

-An app that allows the user to move items in to a shopping bag/cart which then updates the data in real time.
+A basic app that allows the user to move items in to a shopping bag/cart which then updates the data in real time.

 Technologies used: React, Redux, React-Redux, React-Bootstrap